 Have you heard of the advertiser’s Law of Dissatisfaction?

-It’s the engine driving the consumer merry-go-round we are all surrounded by in our western culture.
-This engine is fuelled not only by all the adverts telling us about how we should look, what we should eat, use, drive, wear and so on but also by the celebrities, films, TV programmes and other media defining a way of living which values possessions and appearance over anything else.
+It’s the engine driving the consumer merry-go-round.
+How we should look, what we should eat, use, drive, wear and so on fuels the engine.
+Celebrities, films, TV programmes, social and other media define ways of living which value possessions and appearance over anything else.

 Joanna Macy calls it a virus and states that,